Repeat yourself: How Nike scores big on social media

 Post, Hashtag, Repeat

 Like Nike, Star City School District in southeast Arkansas also works to inspire big dreams.
-This award-winning district puts students and teachers first and makes sure to show it on all their social media channels.
+This award-winning district puts students and teachers first and makes sure to show it on all their schools' social media channels.
 On Twitter and Facebook, SCSD shares post after post of students and staff participating in classroom and extracurricular activities on each campus.
 And these posts always include the district’s #WhateverItTakes hashtag to tie them back to the district brand and message.
 This way, posts made by teachers and staff, or even students, can all be found under one hashtag, further strengthening the brand and painting a clearer picture of the district for the outside world to see.

 In California, Hesperia Unified School District leverages its Instagram account in a similar way.
 On the photo sharing app, the district shares school stories and connects them all through their unique hashtag: #IMPACTtheFutureHUSD—the same hashtag the district uses on Twitter.
 By being consistent and, yes, consistently repetitive with your messaging, you can ensure that as many people as possible will see your stories and learn about your schools.
 It works in the private sector and it’s already working in schools across the country.
 So, as Nike would say, just do it.